 During her 20 years of service with the United States Senate, Mrs. Caccioppi served Senators J. Bennett Johnston then Mary Landrieu, working on major economic development projects throughout Louisiana and Nationwide, including: transportation infrastructure development for ports, airport, highways and railroads; defense and university research projects; flood control and hurricane protection projects; natural resources research; major federal procurement for several federal agencies.

-Jaye Calhoun is a partner in the New Orleans office of Kean Miller.
-She joined the firm in 2017 and practices in the tax group.
-Jaye provides clients with full-service tax representation covering federal, state, and local tax challenges and business opportunities.
-She has more than 25 years of experience and assists her clients with tax compliance and planning, guidance on the use of tax and business incentives, and represents clients in tax audits and controversies.
+Jaye Calhoun, is a partner in the New Orleans office of Kean Miller.
+She provides clients with full-service tax representation covering federal, state, and local tax challenges and business opportunities.
+She has more than 30 years of experience assisting clients with tax compliance and planning, the use of tax and business incentives, and tax audits and controversies.
+Jaye represents multistate and global clients on federal, state, and local taxation, business planning and formation, credits and incentives, and federal, state, and local tax collection matters.
 She regularly represents clients in audits and administrative and judicial appeals before the IRS, the State of Louisiana Department of Revenue, and numerous local taxing authorities.
 Jaye is board certified by the Louisiana Board of Legal Specialization in both Taxation and in Estate Planning.